Blueprint: mining education

 Training telemetry that supervisors can query immediately.

-Browser-based 3D drilling-rig simulations produce deeply nested assessment paths: steps, mistakes, timings, warnings, retries, instructor notes, and telemetry bursts.
-RushDB lets the frontend send that JSON as records, then query it with filters, select clauses, groupBy, and graph context for dashboards.
+Browser-based 3D drilling-rig simulations produce deeply nested ASSESSMENT_ATTEMPT records: STEP_RESULT sequences, SIMULATION_EVENT bursts, timings, retries, and instructor notes.
+RushDB lets the frontend send that JSON directly as records tagged with cohortId, rigModel, and operation, then query it with filters, select clauses, groupBy, and time buckets so cohort and supervisor dashboards work immediately.

 Training insight gets buried inside telemetry blobs.